2i2c-org/team-compass/practices/coordination.md

 _Deliverable Refinement_ is the process of improving the scoping, context, and structure of our Deliverables issues so that they are ready for us to work on them.
 When a deliverable is created, it may not have all of the information needed to take the next step.
 Adding that information is the goal of Deliverable Refinement.

-All team members are expected to participate in issue refinement, though the more experience and higher-level you are, the more you should be contributing to this process.
+All team members are expected to participate in deliverable refinement, though the more experience and higher-level you are, the more you should be contributing to this process.
 The important thing is that we always have a list of high-quality deliverables ready to work towards.

 (coordination:active-backlog)=